moshejs/walmart-demo/README.md

 Some ways to improve this application + process:

-1. Routing - because I was only given one page, I dediced to do away with using a router, and as a result the navigation links are static and don't work.
+1. Routing - due to the scope of one page, a router would add more complexity, and as a result the navigation links are static and aren't functional.

-2. Use Sass %100
+2. Use Sass 100% of the time to maintain consistency.
+A style guide for best practices would correct this.

 3. Separate the cart and page-metadata from the product items.
 In a real world application, we follow REST practices or use GraphQL.
 This made the redux store a little awkward to work with.